Are you wondering how to get a Chinese visa in Ho Chi Minh? Let’s talk about it!

 The lovely lady behind the counter went through all our documents and in this section, I’ll talk you through the issues that we faced.

 1. Visa application form and photos: You need two photos with a white background.
-I only had photos with light gray background and needed new ones with white background.
+I only had photos with a light gray background and needed new ones with a white background.

 3. Proof of legal stay or residence status: We both had valid Vietnam visas and made copies of them.
 We got asked to come back with a copy of our Vietnam entry stamps.

 7. Round trip plane ticket booking and proof of a hotel reservation OR an invitation letter issued by a relevant entity or individual in China: We were planning to stay with a friend and had an invitation letter from her.
 For more information on the letter of invitation, click here.
 While the invitation letter itself was fine, We got asked to come back with a copy of her passport and residence permit.

 We were both hoping to get two-month visas.
 Turns out that in Ho Chi Minh City, as an Austrian passport holder, you can only get a one-month visa.
 As a U.S.A. passport holder, you qualify for a two-month visa that’s valid for 10 years.
 Depending on your situation though you may qualify for a Chinese visa extension/renewal.
 Update: I ended up extending my Chinese Visa in Chengdu and read that the process is similar in other cities.
 If you want to know how you can renew your visa in Chengdu click here.